-- The enemies push back.
-This counterattack is where the villains (usually) of the story take another shot at the heroes and whatever they attempted in the first place.
+It is time for the enemies push back, and the tension heightens.
+This counter-attack is where the villains (usually) of the story take another shot at the heroes and whatever they attempted in the first place.

-This can be an exciting fight where the characters face certain death, yet prevail against impossible odds (or possible odds as there are plenty of math involved).
+This can be an exciting fight where the characters face certain death, yet prevail against impossible odds (or possible odds if there is math involved).

 While the setup was an easy fight, this should be a hard fight to test the characters mettle and the players’ tactical skills.